code-with-bindu/code-with-bindu/README.md

 - 🌱 I’m currently learning **Flutter, ML, Blockchain,System design**

+- 🔭 **Optimizing Gen AI for Resource-Constrained Devices and Real-Time Environments with NVIDIA Inference Microservices**

+- 🔭 **Credential Facilitation for Empowerment**

 - 📫 Reach me at **bindureddy469@gmail.com**

 - ⚡ Fun fact - **Life is a balance of holding on and letting go.**